 Data related to pregnant and postpartum populations primarily targeted postpartum women, except for harms of antidepressants, which was usually limited to antidepressant use during pregnancy (Table 22).
-We found moderate evidence suggesting that programs involving depression screening of pregnant and postpartum women, with or without additional treatmentrelated supports, reduce depression prevalence and increase remission or treatment response.
+We found evidence suggesting that programs involving depression screening of pregnant and postpartum women, with or without additional treatment-related supports, reduce depression prevalence and increase remission or treatment response.
 Most included trials, however, included additional treatment elements beyond screening.
-Lowto-moderate strength evidence suggests that the English-language version of the EPDS has acceptable sensitivity and specificity for detecting postpartum MDD.
-This evidence also showed that psychotherapy can help increase remission in women with postpartum depression.
+Further, the English-language version of the EPDS has acceptable sensitivity and specificity for detecting postpartum MDD.
+This evidence also showed that psychotherapy can help reduce depressive symptoms in women with postpartum depression.
 Data was insufficient on benefits of antidepressant use in pregnant and postpartum women.
-We found moderate-strength evidence suggesting second-generation antidepressant use during pregnancy may be associated with increased risk of some serious harms.
-Important limitations to the evidence, however, were noted for all key questions related to pregnant and postpartum women, including relatively small number of studies, few trials with good applicability to primary care in the United States, many studies with very small study sizes, as well as other concerns.
+Second-generation antidepressant use during pregnancy may be associated with increased risk of some serious harms.
+Important limitations to the evidence, however, were noted for all KQs related to pregnant and postpartum women, including a relatively small number of studies, few trials with good applicability to primary care in the United States, and many studies with very small study sizes, as well as other concerns.
 Information on harms was almost entirely limited to observational studies.
 Effect sizes in trials of treatment benefit may slightly overestimate the effect sizes found in typical primary care populations.

-In general-adult primary care populations, the current review found low-to-moderate evidence suggesting that programs that include screening, or screening results feedback, improve the likelihood of remission or treatment response.
-This particularly true for patients with newly-identified depression and when screening is combined with other depression care supports for providers (Table 23).
+In general adult primary care populations, the current review found evidence suggesting that programs that include screening, or screening results feedback, improve the likelihood of symptom reduction or treatment response.
+This was particularly true for patients with newly-identified depression and when screening was combined with other depression care supports for providers (Table 23).
 We found insufficient data to determine whether these programs are beneficial when targeted specifically at older adults.
-It may be reasonable to generalize findings in general adults to older adults, however, given that they were not specifically excluded in many general adult studies and the relative paucity of specific evidence in older adults that is applicable to US primary care.
+It may be reasonable to generalize findings in general adults to older adults, however, given that they were not specifically excluded in many general adult studies and the relative paucity of specific evidence in older adults that is applicable to U.S. primary care.